 Quick links to sections below:

-If you're wondering if you or your child may have dyslexia, try our short test below.
+You can also try our simple test below.
 While this is only a high level assessment, it can provide some some sense of whether or not dyslexia is likely.
+For questions

 If you suspect your child may have dyslexia or a learning disability,